Answers for Prospective Students at UNC

 Will you be looking for students?

-Yes, I will be taking motivated graduate students and postdocs at UNC (check the 2018 PhD application due in Dec 2017).
+Yes, I am usually taking motivated graduate students (and I am currently looking for postdocs).
 I also work with undergraduate students (esp. if you are already at UNC or a local student from Duke or NC State).
 I will also be looking for postdocs (and possibly some visiting positions too).
 We highly encourage diversity!

 We are looking for students who are:

--- already interested in machine learning and its applications in natural language processing (and/or its multimodal connections to vision and robotics).
-To gain some solid background, you can do online courses on machine learning, natural language processing, neural networks, and deep learning for NLP (or can take my UNC NLP classes if you are local or already a UNC student).
+-- Preferably already interested in computation linguistics and machine learning and natural language processing (and/or its multimodal connections to vision and robotics).
+To gain some solid background, you can do online courses on natural language processing, computational linguistics, machine learning, neural networks, and deep learning for NLP (or can take my UNC NLP classes if you are local or already a UNC student).

 -- Diversity is highly encouraged.